EpicCash/epic-payment-processor/README.md

 Merchant would provide not only a QRcode for EP but also the same data string as a 'Payment Request' on their Checkout screen that can be copied from the website and pasted into a Pay screen on GUI that follows the same processing steps as EP with an additional first step to paste the Payment Request string into an input field with a 'Process' button next to it.
 GUI could then stay on Pay screen to review processed data and verify amount then Send via a Pay Button or could jump to the standard Send screen with data autofilled (to be determined).

+## Developer Notes

 php modules required: mb-string gd curl

+Retrieve Transactions:

+./epic-wallet -t ~/.epic/main -p <pwd> txs

+Result contains slateID, Confirmed? true, and amount to match with Invoice Amount Due (mismatch is partial payment and merchant contacts customer for balance)

+Use slateID to make API call:

+curl -vvv  -X POST -H 'Content-Type: application/json' -d  '{"id":1,"jsonrpc":"2.0","method":"retrieve_txs","params":{"tx_slate_id":"<slate_id>", "refresh_from_node": true, "tx_id": null}}' http://epic:<owner_api_secret>@127.0.0.1:3420/v2/owner;

+This will obviously require a running wallet to check wallet txs and keep track of last tx ID as 'last processed' and only process newer then set 'last processed' again.
+Then run API to pull POS ID info from 'Message 0' to match and settle pending Invoice for each new transaction by looking up slateID.